-The name of the month January is derived from the two-faced Roman god with the Latin name of Janus.
-The ancient Romans had adopted him as their god of time, doorways, new beginnings, coinage, war and peace.
-The reason he has two faces is because one face looks back into the past, and the other face forward to the future.
+The name of the month of January is derived from the two-faced Roman god with the Latin name of Janus.
+The ancient Romans had adopted him as their god of time, doorways, new beginnings, coinage, war, and peace.
+The reason he has two faces is that one face looks back into the past, and the other face forward to the future.

 This is essentially what happens on New Year’s Eve when you countdown to midnight which is the ending of one year, and the beginning of a brand new year filled with new hopes and dreams.
 A time to put an end to the past year which is now old, and began fresh with a new year.

 According to Sir Godfrey Higgins, “Janus is represented double, as being master of both gates of heaven, because he opens the day when he rises and shuts it when he sets.
 His statues are marked on the right hand with the number 300, and on the left 65, to signify the measure of the year.